0100101101011010/food/recipe/_posts/2019-01-14-savoury-lentil-soup-slow-cooker-instant-pot.md

  - 6 g salt

 instructions:
- - Chop onion, carrot, and celery into small pieces (think about how you like your soups—you want the chunks small enough to eat in one bite comfortably).
+ - Chop onion, carrot, and celery into small bite-sized pieces.
 Roughly chop spinach.
 Mince garlic.
  - Turn instant pot to SAUTE mode on MORE.
 (If using the slow cooker method, heat a skillet on medium heat.)
 Add 2 tbsp of water.
 Add onion and saute until most of the water is dried up.
  - Add garlic and sautee until water is almost gone.
  - Add the rest of the ingredients to the Instant Pot.
 (If using slow cooker, add all ingredients including garlic and onion to the slow cooker.)
 Stir a few times.